 Home » Die, Investment & Sand Cast Process

 In sand casting, you form a cavity from a “pattern” when you pack the pattern between 2 box halves called flask split horizontally in the middle, the “parting line” with the top being the “cope” with the bottom being the “drag.”
 Patterns are the replica of the part you want to be manufactured, typically made from wood, plastic, and metal.
-Wood is the lowest cost because it can be quickly and easily made.
+Wood is the lowest cost because wood patterns can be quickly and easily made.
 However, wood can deform and wear out more quickly.
 Metal patterns are more expensive but are more accurate and last longer.

-Also included in the mold is a “Sprue,” “Gates,” “Runners,” and “Risers.”
+Also included in the mold are a “Sprue,” “Gates,” “Runners,” and “Risers.”
 The sprue is where the molten metal is poured into the mold.
 First, the runner is the channel that allows flowing molten metal to the gate, where the molten metal enters the pattern cavity.
 Second, the riser is where the excess molten metal goes after it leaves the cavity.
-The riser is important to remove the impurities, have uniform heated material in the pattern cavity, and supply possible additional metal to the mold cavity during shrinkage.
+The riser is essential to remove the impurities, have uniform heated material in the pattern cavity, and supply possible additional metal to the mold cavity during shrinkage.

 Second, the top flask is put on top of the bottom, aligned with pins.
 The other half of the pattern is placed on top of the first half in the drag, usually aligned with pins or bolts.
 This is the ” Cope,” and these halves are now filled with sand and packed, forming the cope for the sand casting.